YoniGR94/Firefighter_wage_progres/firefighters_lm_wildfires.md

 Firefighters’ Wage and the Effect of Global Warming
 ================
 Yoni g.
-2022-07-11
+2022-08-11

 ## Intro

-The portfolio’s goal is to try to find up weather firefighters gain more wage for more work, in general.
+This portfolio’s goal is to try to find up weather firefighters gain more wage for more work, in general.
 As a result of the global warming, wildfires became more common all over the US.

 One can ask, should the work of emergency, ans specifically